whollysmoke9232-hue/grace-in-the-margins/src/devotionals/work-of-his-hands.md

 ---

-## 💖 Divine Perspective
+## Divine Perspective

 And isn't this how our Creator sees us?

 The psalmist David captures this divine perspective beautifully in Psalm 139:

-> _You have searched me, LORD, and you know me._
+_You have searched me, LORD, and you know me._
-> _For you created my inmost being; you knit me together in my mother’s womb._
+_For you created my inmost being; you knit me together in_ _my mother’s womb._
-> _I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well._
+_I praise you because I am fearfully and wonderfully made;_ _your works are wonderful, I know that full well._
-> _My frame was not hidden from you when I was made in the secret place, when I was woven together in the depths of the earth._
+_My frame was not hidden from you when I was made in the_ _secret place, when I was woven together in the depths of_ _the earth._
-> _Your eyes saw my unformed body; all the days ordained for me were written in your book before one of them came to be._
+_Your eyes saw my unformed body; all the days ordained for_ *me were written in your book before one of them came to *be.\*
-> _How precious to me are your thoughts, God!
-How vast is the sum of them!_
+_How precious to me are your thoughts, God!
+How vast is the_ _sum of them!_
-> _Were I to count them, they would outnumber the grains of sand—when I awake, I am still with you._
+_Were I to count them, they would outnumber the grains of_ _sand—when I awake, I am still with you._
-> —Psalm 139:1, 13–18 (NIV)
+_—Psalm 139:1, 13–18 (NIV)_

 Just as I see the pantry—not as a collection of flaws but as the fulfillment of a vision—so God sees us.
 He sees the "dents and dings" we collect through life: our mistakes, our heartaches, and our failures.